pulsar-edit/pulsar-edit.github.io/docs/docs/differences-from-atom/index.md

 At the time we forked Atom, it was using Electron 10.
 We changed to Electron 12 (the latest version we could bump until things started to become problematic, like native dependencies crashing and other random errors).
-We _do intent_ to upgrade Pulsar to the latest Electron, and then try to keep up-to-date.
+We _do intend_ to upgrade Pulsar to the latest version of Electron, and then try to keep it up-to-date.
 This can cause issues with packages that used deprecated Electron features.

 We also upgraded Tree-Sitter to the latest community version, and all grammars with it; bumped some other libraries in the process, trying to make things more up-to-date, but _no functionality_ was changed.

-## Changes on the way Pulsar watches for file changes
+## Changes in the way Pulsar watches for file changes

-At the time we forked Atom, it basically had three different ways of checking file changes: polling for changes, using tree-view as a mechanism, using an internal library called `@atom/watcher`, and using [Node sentinel file watcher](https://github.com/Axosoft/nsfw).
-We removed all options except for this latest one, because _all other options_ were internal code made by the Atom team.
+At the time we forked Atom, it basically had three different ways of checking file changes: polling for changes using tree-view as a mechanism, using an internal library called `@atom/watcher`, and using [Node sentinel file watcher](https://github.com/Axosoft/nsfw).
+We removed all options except for this last one, because _all other options_ were internal code made by the Atom team.

-In fact, the `@atom/watcher` was under the options "experimental watching library", and we actually have no idea what was the intended result for that.
+In fact, `@atom/watcher` was under the option "experimental watching library", and we actually have no idea what was the intended result for that.
 Considering it would probably become stale, buggy, and be a security issue, we decided to stop supporting it.